HadesVR/HadesVR/README.md

 - Write support for different controller types (htc)
 - Fix the trackpad Y axis not working at all
 - NEW: Upgrade Serial to HID
+- NEW: Allow Driver to work as controllers only, that way people with a different HMD can use just the "controllers" part of the driver
 - ~~Write a way to reset controller/headset yaw without having to press F8/F7~~